Artic144/Stardew-damage-calculator/README.md

 # Closing Thoughts

 Realistically, there's no point or need to min-max damage this hard in a cute farming sim. *But* it was a lot of fun, and hopefully you learned something along the way.
 My hope is that no one will come away from seeing the calculator and feeling like they have to use the highest damage build.
-Enemies at the endgame have around 400 Health at the very most, and lots of the top builds in the spreadsheets double that on a crit.
+Enemies at the endgame have around 500 Health, and lots of the top builds in the spreadsheets double that on a crit.
 The best builds in the game are comically overkill for the enemies, and I hope that fact inspires you to get creative and try to cook up a fun and unique build the next time you play.
 This tool started as a way for me to check the stats for my own special build where I combine a Burglar and Hot Java ring together for lots of coffee drops.

 Sincerely, thank you for reading!
 Happy farming :)